Engineers' coup pays off with Japan Display listing

 The problem is that many Japanese firms are wary of private equity, especially foreign private equity.
 In addition, many private equity firms are not willing to work on the same sort of time horizon as the INCJ, said Tsutomu Noda, managing director and co-Japan representative at AlixPartners Asia LLC, a corporate turnaround consultancy.

-"Private equity firms typically want to realize the gain within three to five years, while INCJ has a much longer investment period," he said.
+"Private equity firms typically want to realise the gain within three to five years, while INCJ has a much longer investment period," he said.
 "Japanese companies prefer a longer-term view."